peterbust/youkebox/README.md

 # Youkebox

-Jukebox like music UI with VueJs (running on Raspberry Pi).
+Jukebox like music UI with VueJs.
+Part of interactive installation running on Raspberry Pi.
+Optimized for 16:9 aspect ratios.

 ## Controls
 | Key | | Action |